paudetseis/PyRaysum/docs/turtorials/2/2_reproduce_Porter-2011.rst

 Define the model object.
 The values used are found in the caption of Figure 3.
-Note that :math:`V_S` can be parameterized either diectly or as :math:`V_P/V_S`, which is what we do here.
+Note that :math:`V_S` can be parameterized either directly or as :math:`V_P/V_S`, which is what we do here.
 Also note that values that are constant for all layers can be given as floats.